natethegreate/hent-AI/README.md

 This is an implementation of Matterport's [Mask R-CNN](https://arxiv.org/abs/1703.06870), modified to my liking.

-NOTE: Despite the title, this project does not actually use AI.

 Here is a [NSFW Video](https://www.pornhub.com/view_video.php?viewkey=ph5e5bdbbcbce66) that shows better what this project does, on current model 161.

 Development news will be posted on my Twitter (NSFW).